Kennyalfredo/astro-portfolio/src/content/blog/ejpt-post.md

 - Realistic penetration testing scenarios
 - Time management was crucial to complete all exercises
-- Demonstrated skills in reconnaissance, scanning, exploitation, and reporting
+- Demonstrated skills in reconnaissance, scanning, exploitation.
+- If you do a good graphic of the networks you have access to, then you have 50% chance of getting the exam.

 ### Key Takeaways